Posted on March 18, 2021 | Branding

 Some pages take only a few seconds to load, as they may contain few files with small file sizes.
 Other pages may contain several files with large file sizes.
 These big files can take a while to load.
 Given that every file makes a unique request to the server, you can expect the page load speed to slow down.

 Page speed is a ranking factor, so you’ll want your website to load quickly.
 This is where browser caching comes into play.
-By enabling this option, you can help improve site speed by storing some of the bigger files on your website locally in the visitors’ web browser.
+By enabling this option, you can help improve site speed by storing some of the bigger files on your website locally in the visitors’ web browsers.

 If you have static assets or assets that change rarely, you could set the minimum cache time to a year.
 On the other hand, a cache time of one week is ideal for non-static or frequently changing assets.